skolodyazhnyy/butter-amqplib/docs/connecting.md

 $channel = $connection->channel(1);
 ```

-## Putting all together
+## Putting it all together

-Lets put togther all from above: define URL, create connection and open a channel.
+Lets put it all togther: define URL, create connection and open a channel.

 ```php
 use ButterAMQP\ConnectionBuilder;